oussamaouanane/fd-normalization-tool/README.md

 ## Problems

-The decomposition doesn't work, the algorithm is probably correct but we had issues in the export part with SQLite.
+The decomposition doesn't work as wanted, the algorithm is correct but we had issues in the export part with SQLite.

 ## Authors